Pop-up Shops and ADA Compliance

 - Displays or merchandise that create a protruding object hazard for people who are blind or have low vision.

 Although pop-ups are typically short-term, they are becoming more common.
 Typically pop-ups are located in existing properties, where alterations must be accessible and usable for people with disabilities.
-It’s a good idea to consult with an attorney and accessibility consultant to ensure facilities, goods, and service are readily accessible and usable by customers with disabilities.
+It’s a good idea to consult with an attorney and accessibility consultant to verify that facilities, goods, and service are readily accessible and usable by customers with disabilities.

 Written by Kate Gonzalez